Homeless supplement for aged care services 065-13040030

 Home Care providers are not eligible to receive a homeless supplement.

-To view the homeless supplement in the Aged Care Staff Portal, see Table 8 in Aged Care Staff Portal (ACSP) Service in Context.
+To view the homeless supplement in the Aged Care Staff Portal, see Table 8 in the Aged Care Staff Portal (ACSP) - Service in Context.

 Homeless supplement eligibility

-The Department of Health and Aged Care (DoHAC) determines the residential aged care service's eligibility for the specialised homeless base care tariff (BCT).
+The Department of Health, Disability and Ageing determines the residential aged care service's eligibility for the specialised homeless base care tariff (BCT).

 Post 1 October 2022 eligibility

-Approved providers must apply to DoHAC to have their residential care service recognised as having Specialised Homeless status.
+Approved providers must apply to Department of Health, Disability and Ageing to have their residential care service recognised as having Specialised Homeless status.
 If approved, they will receive the relevant specialised BCT rate of those services.

-For DoHAC to determine if a residential care service has specialised status, the approved provider should provide evidence that they meet the relevant eligibility criteria:
+For Department of Health, Disability and Ageing to determine if a residential care service has specialised status, the approved provider should provide evidence that they meet the relevant eligibility criteria:

 - The approved provider demonstrated experience in providing, or the capacity to provide, specialist homeless programs